QOSS-UAM/TMDC_experiments/README.md

 Welcome to the "TMDC experiments" repository of the Quantum Optics in the Solid-State group at the Universidad Autónoma de Madrid.
 This repository collects the tools, analysis pipelines, and experiment-control code used in our research on transition-metal dichalcogenides (TMDs) and Moiré heterostructures.

-#### Our focus spans cryogenic photoluminescence, spectroscopy, single-photon emission, and polarization-resolved experiments on 2D materials such as WSe₂, MoSe₂ and their twisted heterobilayers.
+#### Our focus spans cryogenic photoluminescence, ultrafast spectroscopy, single-photon emission, and polarization-resolved experiments on 2D materials such as WSe₂, MoSe₂ and their twisted heterobilayers.

 ## 🎯 Purpose